This page is intended for users of Apple macOS. The following information is specific to this operating system and not relevant for others.

 If the FLTK library was compiled with X11 backend, a X11 server must be installed (recent versions of macOS don't have installed one by default).

 Using this option nothing is special and flnews behave like on any other Unix system.
 It is e.g. possible to redirect the DISPLAY to another machine via network.

 If the FLTK library was compiled with Cocoa backend, the native Apple window system is used.

 This is the recommended option (if the user doesn't need X11 DISPLAY redirection) because glyph substitution (automatic mixing of multiple fonts) is supported when FLTK runs on top of Cocoa.

 There is an option to put the menu bar on the desktop.
-To enable it, open the file src/gui.cxx in the flnews source tree and define the following constant as specified:
+To enable it, set the CFG_COCOA_SYS_MENUBAR option in CONFIG to 1.

 Dennis Preiser has provided a flnews application bundle to start flnews with an icon.